-See the latest list of 36 roads and contacts (April 2nd 2020) here, on the Chiswick COVID-19 Mutual Aid group Facebook page.
+See the latest list (April 26th 2020) here on the Chiswick COVID-19 Mutual Aid group Facebook page.

-**Ealing Foodbank’s office is now closed and we can no longer take donations – but they can received them on Wednesdays in Hanwell.
-See details on the Ealing Foodbank website, including its April shopping list.
+**Ealing Foodbank’s office is now closed and we can no longer take donations – but they can receive them on Wednesdays in Hanwell.
+See details on the Ealing Foodbank website, including its latest shopping list.

 For updates, watch this page and our regular Newsletters; the St Peter’s Acton Green website; and our Facebook and Twitter pages.